 How to Teach Your Kids About Plants

 Of course, there are countless garden ideas for kids you can use to teach them about plant care.
-You can let them plant their own “garden” outside, help them plant a small flower for their windowsill to look after, help them plant a variety of seeds in an empty egg carton, or teach them the art of propagation with the assistance of Plant Mom.
+You can let them plant their own “garden” outside with our Outdoor Bloom Kits.
+Each kit comes with young annuals and foliage, an easy-to-follow planting guide, detailed plant care instructions, and your first application of fertilizer.
+You can also help them plant a small flower for their windowsill to look after or help them plant a variety of seeds in an empty egg carton.

 Regardless of your chosen garden activity, Peterson recommends creating step-by-step stations that can guide your child through different aspects of gardening.
 “Create side-by-side stations and model each gardening task for them until they catch on,” she instructs.